How To Get a Verified Checkmark (formerly Crown) in TikTok

 - Work hard to create good content

 This is the main step, the thing you should be doing to achieve any sort of popularity and success on the site.
 TikTok has a large fanbase, but unlike Instagram or Twitter, it isn’t impossible to find followers and fame on the platform in order to become a breakout success.
 TikTok is young enough still that almost anyone can make their way out of the shadows to become the next TikTok hit, with videos regularly featured on the main feed within the app.
-All you need is some talent and some hard work.
+All you need is some talent and a lot of hard work.

 What do we mean by this?
 Simple: users on TikTok are always looking for new content to follow.
-Thanks to the average length of a TikTok video being pretty short all things considered, it’s no surprise that users are always hungry for more content.
+Thanks to the average length of a TikTok video being pretty short, it’s no surprise that users are always hungry for more content.
 So what does that mean from you?
 If you’re willing to learn the basics and advanced steps of creating a TikTok video that shines among the rest, and you do this consistently for a long enough period, you’re bound to start getting noticed.

 Of course, there’s always a way to speed up getting noticed, and for that, we jump to step two.